-- 8.13 Other areas of Acklington tend to have distinct visible characters; for instance the 1950s development along Acklington Drive and Quarry Avenue comprise distinctive 1950s style and materials, with spacious front gardens and large amounts of green space incorporated into the development. - 8.14 Some other areas in Acklington have been redeveloped from older farm buildings/farmsteads, for example Field House to the south. - 8.15 In all areas, trees, hedgerows and verges are an important and highly valued feature, and this is reflected in the policy.
+- 8.13 Other areas of Acklington tend to have distinct visible characters; for instance, the 1950s development along Acklington Drive and Quarry Avenue comprise distinctive 1950s style and materials, with spacious front gardens and large amounts of green space incorporated into the development. - 8.14 Some other areas in Acklington have been redeveloped from older farm buildings/farmsteads, for example Field House to the south. - 8.15 In all areas, trees, hedgerows and verges are an important and highly valued feature, and this is reflected in the policy.
 Some parts of the village are better connected by public footpath links than others, and the policy seeks to support proposals to improve off-road footpath links between housing development and the rest of the village.

-Policy ANP1 - Development in Acklington Village
+Policy ANP1: Development in Acklington Village

-Proposals for development in Acklington village must, where applicable, have special regard to the following elements:
+Proposals for development in Acklington Village must, where applicable, have special regard to the following elements:

-- a) Proposals for development within the historic core of the village as defined on the policies map, must be carefully designed to reflect the historic character of the area.
+- a) Proposals for development within the historic core of the village as defined on the Policies Map, must be carefully designed to reflect the historic character of the area.
 Special regard will be had to materials, design and layout of development proposals in this area.
-Trees, hedgerows and the remaining traditional burgage plot layouts along the northern part of the village must be incorporated into any design for new development. - b) In other areas of the village which have been more recently developed in the 20th and 21st century, new development must respect the existing density and layout of development and seek to reflect the materials and character of the area in which it is situated.
-Opportunities should be taken wherever possible to improve landscaping along the boundaries of development sites, particularly where this is adjacent to the open countryside. - c) Existing trees, hedgerows and other open spaces must be retained within the village and any proposals for development in Acklington village must incorporate significant new planting and landscaping to improve biodiversity and habitats within the village, particularly where the development site shares a boundary with a Local Green Space, green verges and/or hedgerows. - d) The construction of new footpath links to improve links between existing housing development and improve connectivity within the village will be supported.
+Trees, hedgerows and the remaining traditional burgage plot layouts along the northern part of the village must be incorporated into any design for new development; - b) In other areas of the village which have been more recently developed in the 20th and 21st century, new development must seek to reflect the materials and character of the area in which it is situated.
+Opportunities should be taken wherever possible to improve landscaping along the boundaries of development sites particularly where this is adjacent to the open countryside. - c) The desirability of retaining trees, hedgerows, habitats and open spaces and of improving biodiversity, habitats and landscaping. - d) The construction of new footpath links between existing housing development to improve connectivity within the village will be supported.